dakhama-mehdi/Easy-Iso/README.md

 Easy-ISO is a Free software designed to creat an ISO image of files from your computer to burn them onto a disc or run on Virtual Machine, or other.

-The way Free Create-Burn ISO works is quite simple: chose the source folder, and output then clic button create ISO.
+The way Free Easy-ISO works is quite simple: chose the source folder, and output then clic button create ISO.

-This main window has all the information you need to create a new recording project.
-Free Create-Burn ISO Image lets you create data CDs or DVDs with specific options to choose whatever it is you need.

-The good thing about this burning tool is that it is also able to erase data from a re-writable disc, as well as recycle CDs and DVDs whenever you need to.

-All in all one of the fastest tools for burning data CDs and DVDs
+there existe on portabl version or